Single Evening Tasting, London: Top 2008 Champagnes

 2008 Roederer Cristal

 By some way the best Champagne year between 2002 and (we are told) 2012.
-And now that most of the top ‘Luxury’ Cuvées have been released, these are what we will enjoy over these two new tastings.
+And now that most of the top ‘Luxury’ Cuvées have been released, these are what we will enjoy over today.

 At first glance, the weather pattern in 2008 does not suggest a great vintage, the early part of the year was very mixed.
 But sufficient heat in July, a relatively cool, dry August, and a perfect dry, sunny September with cold nights and fresh winds, along with ideal harvest conditions, made for wines that are intense in flavour, beautifully defined and prolonged by their vital acidity, and with an exceptionally fine mousse texture.
 Those of you who came to the first tasting of this vintage, in March 2017, will remember how lovely the wines were, pretty much across the board.